bf4648/setup-ssh-on_windows/README.md

 # Getting started

-## Install the correct programs in cygwin
+## Install the following programs in cygwin:

 ```
 cygrunsrv